Approach to upper gastrointestinal bleeding in children

 - Sasaki T, Hasegawa T, Nakajima K, et al. Endoscopic variceal ligation in the management of gastroesophageal varices in postoperative biliary atresia.
 J Pediatr Surg 1998; 33:1628.

-- Older children and adolescents
+- Infants, children and adolescents

 - Differential diagnosis